spack/spack/lib/spack/docs/build_systems/luapackage.rst

 like build instructions and dependencies.

-It is common for the rockspec file to list the lua version required in a dependency, the LuaPackage class adds appropriate dependencies on a Lua implementation, but it is a good idea to specify the version required with a ``depends_on`` statement.
+It is common for the rockspec file to list the lua version required in a dependency.
+The LuaPackage class adds appropriate dependencies on a Lua implementation, but it is a good idea to specify the version required with a ``depends_on`` statement.
 The block normally will be a table definition like
 this: